Senior Courts Act 2016

 Illustration for Senior Courts Act 2016

-When you look at a judgment from the Supreme Court, it must follow what most of the Judges think.
+When you look at how the Supreme Court makes a decision, it must follow what most of the Judges think.
 If the Judges cannot agree, the original decision is kept.
-You can find more information about this by looking at the related law.
+You can find more information about this by looking at the Senior Courts Act 2016 and similar laws, such as the one from 2003.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.